5afe/safe-client-gateway/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**Provide references to the feature you are implementing that requires this change** Provide at least one of the following:
+- Links to epics in your repository
+- Images taken from mocks
-**Provide references to the feature you are implementing that requires this change** Links to epics in your repository, images taken from mocks, gitbook or any form of written documentation links, etc. Any of these alternatives will help us contextualise your request.
+- Gitbook or any form of written documentation links, etc. Any of these alternatives will help us contextualise your request.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.